dancer1325/jest/packages/test-utils/README.md

 # test-utils

-Private package exports utilities for multiple end-to-end tests or packages.
+* == private package /
+  * 👀exports utilities -- for -- MULTIPLE E2E tests OR packages👀

 ## alignedAnsiStyleSerializer

-Display colors concisely and clearly so we can review changes quickly and confidently:
+* TODO: Display colors concisely and clearly so we can review changes quickly and confidently:

 - reports when matchers fail
 - annotation and comparison lines from differences